-We aim to give information, advice and guidance on careers to students, this may take the form of individual discussions with a careers adviser from Connexions, through PHSCE lessons, and through our events such as Careers Convention in November.
-This is linked to specific events in a student's development, such as the Year 9 option process, optional work experience for Year 11 in the July yellow week and post-16 choices.
+We aim to give information, advice and guidance on careers to students, this may take the form of individual discussions with a qualified, independent careers adviser, through PHSCE lessons, and through our events such as Careers Convention in November.
+This is linked to specific events in a student's development, such as the Year 9 option process, optional work experience for Year 11 in the July yellow week and Post-16 choices.
 Advice and information are also offered on practical issues connected with leaving school to go into employment or to Further or Higher Education.